 Canadair – CL-601 and Canadair Regional Jet

-In 1994, Northrop Grumman purchased Carlyle’s interest in the Vought Aircraft Company and assumed operational control of the Dallas Facility, and was renamed the Vought Center, Northrop Grumman Commercial Aircraft Division.
+In 1995, Northrop Grumman purchased Carlyle’s interest in the Vought Aircraft Company and assumed operational control of the Dallas Facility, was then renamed the Vought Center, Northrop Grumman Commercial Aircraft Division, and it remains that today.

 As one can see by reviewing the Vought Company history, Vought has a long and storied heritage as one of the oldest and most innovative designers and builders of aircraft in the nation.
 The question then becomes; how can the Vought heritage be preserved in light of multiple changes in ownership and management with the potential loss of invaluable archival information documenting our heritage?

-To address this question, a small group of Vought retirees gathered together in a North Dallas restaurant in October 1991, with the stated objectives of keeping the Vought Heritage alive and for the fellowship of sharing career experiences.
-This was the beginning of the Chance Vought Survivors Club.
+To address this question, a small group of Vought retirees gathered together in a North Dallas restaurant in October 1992, with the stated objectives of keeping the Vought Heritage alive and for the fellowship of sharing career experiences.

 Select to view photos of a small gathering of Vought retirees in 1991.